daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 sudo sh -c 'echo "/var/swap.1 swap swap defaults 0 0 " >> /etc/fstab'
 ~~~

-Now installing most packages will work, but before installing any package, I always like having `devtools` available so that I can install GitHub packages. `devtools` will currently not be able to get installed because it has a few dependencies.
+Now installing most packages will work.
+But before installing any package, I always like having `devtools` available so that I can install R packages that are on GitHub. `devtools` will currently not be able to get installed because it has a few dependencies.
 Let's install those dependencies:

 ~~~
-sudo apt-get -y install libcurl4-gnutls-dev sudo apt-get -y install libxml2-dev sudo apt-get -y install libssl-dev
+sudo apt-get -y install libcurl4-gnutls-dev libxml2-dev libssl-dev
 ~~~

 Ok, now we can start installing R packages, both from CRAN and from GitHub!